craftercms/docs/source/developers/projects/craftercms/index.rst

 || ``crafter.ui.repo``          || Is Studio UI from repository?
 Default value is false          |
 +-------------------------------+----------------------------------------------------------------+

-Here's an example using one of the task properties, ``gitRepo``,  to get the latest code from Crafter CMS, in order to have the latest updates from the community:
+Here's an example using one of the task properties, ``gitRepo``,  to get the latest code from CrafterCMS, in order to have the latest updates from the community:

     .. code-block:: bash